akulim/insurance-scoring/README.md

 5. Smoking Status
 6. Children
 7. Charges

+The data could be accessed from 'insurance.csv' file and the Python code on 'PC_Insurance_Scoring.ipynb'.

 ## Objective
 To find the features that most likely affecting insurance charges.

 ## Methods
 The analysis should include probability theories that learnt in class and could fit into answering the problem, such as Bayesian theory, conditional probability, or PMF.
 <br>
-The result is visualized using Tableau/Seaborn.
+The result is visualized using Tableau.